Women Infants and Children WIC

 - Food cards for participants that can be used at local grocery stores.
 There is and approved list of the type, brand, and amount of food a participant is allowed to purchase.

 - The program strongly encourages breastfeeding as the best method of infant feeding and nurturing.
-Those mothers and caregivers who choose to bottle-feed their infants will receive the WIC contract formula.
-The WIC contract formulas are Gerber Good Start Products.
+Please see the North Central Florida Breastfeeding Resource List for more breastfeeding resources and information.
+Caregivers who bottle-feed their infants may receive formula.